Table of Contents

 Why is Nutrition Essential for Human Health?

-We all know that a healthy body and mind need good food and clean water.
-All healthy and good foods have vital nutrients like proteins, carbohydrates, fats, vitamins, minerals, and water.
-All these perform different work to keep our bodies healthy and make new cells.
+Every constituent fulfills a distinct function in maintaining bodily integrity, cultivating well-being, and constructing nascent cells.
 Many diseases only happen because people eat the wrong and unhealthy foods.
 Some conditions, like diabetes, kidney disease, heart disease, etc., are caused by or change the course of certain foods or diets.

 How Organs Work